Purchasing a mattress pad is an effective way to improve your quality of sleep without spending a fortune.

 Sex

 A latex mattress pad may make the movements and repositioning associated with sex better for couples.
-Latex is a bouncy and responsive material that quickly snaps back to shape after pressure from body weight has been put on it.
-This prevents couples from feeling stuck down in the mattress.
+Latex is a bouncy and responsive material that quickly snaps back to shape, preventing couples from feeling stuck in the mattress.

 Budget